ed62-dev/ffmpeg-python-beginner-testing/README.md

 as a beginner, i try to make some applications

-for the moment, i just try to make an application with an interface and buttons for some ffmpeg commands, for personal use
+for the moment, i just try to make an application with an interface for some ffmpeg commands, personal use

-GUI with tkinter
-https://youtu.be/0tM-l_ZsxjU
+Resource:
+Python Tkinter GUI Design Using ttkbootstrap - Complete Course https://youtu.be/0tM-l_ZsxjU

 python3 -m pip install ttkbootstrap https://ttkbootstrap.readthedocs.io/en/latest/

-GUI with and an OK button
+GUI with
-3 checkboxes
-1. CRF28, if checked, run FFMPEG command to rewrite movie to 28 CRF ffmpeg -i {input_file} -vcodec libx264 -crf {crf_value} {output_file}
+* 1 spinbox and a checkbox for CRF, if checked, run FFMPEG command to rewrite movie CRF to crf_value ffmpeg -i {input_file} -vcodec libx264 -crf {crf_value} {output_file}
+* 2 checkboxes
-2. SRT/SUB, if checked run diacritics removal commands in Python see srtsubNoDiac-encod.py file
+     1. SRT/SUB, if checked run diacritics removal commands in Python see srtsubNoDiac-encod.py file
-3. MOVIE+SRT, if checked run FFMPEG command to add subtitle to movie (not burn) maybe one of these commands
+     2. MOVIE+SRT, if checked run FFMPEG command to add subtitle to movie (not burn) maybe one of these commands
         - ffmpeg -i in.mp4 -i in.srt -c copy -disposition:s:0 default out.mkv
         - ffmpeg -i myMovie.mkv -vcodec copy -acodec copy -map 0:v:0 -map 0:a:1 -map 0:s:1 -c:s mov_text -metadata:s:s:0 language=rum test.mp4

+* and an OK button.

 On click OK, depending checkboxes checked, app will run different Python commands
-- For CRF28 checked, app will open a window to choose the movie and remind moviePath and movieName, run ffmpeg and save new movie with movieNameCRF
+- If CRF checked, app will open a window to choose the movie and remind moviePath and movieName, run ffmpeg and save new movie with movieName=movieName+CRF
-- For SRT/SUB checked, app will open a window to choose the srt/sub file, remind srtName/subName, replace characters and save srt file as srtNameok (or subNameok) in same folder
+- If SRT/SUB checked, app will open a window to choose the srt/sub file, remind srtName/subName, replace characters and save srt file as srtName=srtName+ok in same folder
-- For MOVIE+SRT, get the movieName or movieNameCRF and add subtitle file to the movie and save as movSrtOK
+- If MOVIE+SRT checked, get the movieName and add subtitle file to the movie and save as movieName+ok

-8 variables, maybe less - without ?
+Variables
 1. moviePath
 2. movieName
-3. movieNameCRF ?
-4. srtPath
+3. srtPath
-5. srtName
+4. srtName
-6. srtEncod
+5. srtEncod
-7. srtNameNoDiac ?
-8. movieSrtName ?